dotnet/docs-aspire/docs/storage/azure-storage-components.md

 The solution consists of the following projects:

-- **AspireStorage** - An API project with default .NET Aspire service configurations.
+- **AspireStorage.ApiService** - An API project with default .NET Aspire service configurations.
 - **AspireStorage.AppHost** - An orchestrator project designed to connect and configure the different projects and services of your app.
 The orchestrator should be set as the startup project.
 - **AspireStorage.ServiceDefaults** - A shared class library to hold code that can be reused across the projects in your solution.
+- **AspireStorage.Web** - A Blazor Server project that serves as the front end of your app.

 ---